Eve6061/base-split-vault-promise-checkin-public/README.md

 If the repository includes environment configuration, prefer using an example file such as `.env.example`.

 Create local environment files only when required by the project.

+Do not commit private or machine-specific configuration.

+## Testing

+If the project includes tests, run the test command provided by the repository鈥檚 tooling.

+If no test command is documented, inspect the configuration files to determine the appropriate command.